Nikki Mattei

 Find out more about me.

 When I moved on from event marketing, I worked in the fashion industry before joining my husband to run his landscaping business.
 Alongside this, I worked with corporates to offer them breast health education and freelanced for a number of campaigning organisations such as Fashion Revolution and Breast Cancer UK.
-I have also run the marketing for an organic and household brand, Greenscents, and developed content including webinars for sustainable tourism company, Wayaj.
+I have also run the marketing for an organic and household brand, Greenscents, and become a sustainability advocate and freelance marketing director for a number of businesses within the tourism industry.

 This broad experience means that I have seen the best sustainable solutions in a number of different industries.
 I can share this knowledge and best practice with you.